Get All Access for $5/mo

 Voice over Internet Protocol (VoIP) has largely replaced traditional landlines and private branch exchange (PBX) systems in office settings around the world.
 These cloud-based systems are fast to implement, simple to manage, easy to scale, and far less expensive than traditional business phone systems that run on copper telephone wires.
-Whether you’re searching for information for your first business phone line or you’re considering switching to a new service provider, this guide will ensure you understand the best options on the market and the questions you need to ask to identify the best phone system for your business.

 What is a business phone system?

-A modern business phone system is a cloud-based, unified communications platform designed to handle telephone calls, video conferencing, chat and text messaging.
+A modern business phone system is a cloud-based, unified communications platform designed to handle telephone calls, video conferencing, chat, and text messaging.
 As a stand-alone telephone, the system provides an array of professional calling features, like automated menus, company directories, music on hold, call recording and extension dialing.
 These systems also include advanced features, such as artificial intelligence (AI)-powered efficiency tools, voicemail-to-email service, mobile apps, call transcription, and integrations with popular business software, like your customer relationship management (CRM) system.

-Most business phone systems provide unlimited domestic calling, and many include free international calling to Mexico, Canada and a limited number of additional countries.
+Most business phone systems provide unlimited domestic calling, and many include free international calling to Mexico, Canada, and a limited number of additional countries.
 As cloud-based services or VoIP systems that do not require any hardware installation, business phone systems can often be implemented in one day.
 Once your system has been set up, you can make changes to your features and services immediately from your dashboard using any internet-connected device.

 Who needs a business phone system?

-Any business can benefit from the features and tools in a modern business phone system; it doesn’t matter if you’re a carpet cleaner, independent contractor, food truck owner or customer service operator.
+Any business can benefit from the features and tools in a modern business phone system; it doesn't matter if you're a carpet cleaner, independent contractor, food truck owner, or customer service operator.
 Even if you conduct most of your sales over the internet, your phone system is still an essential line of professional communication.

 New entrepreneurs need a business phone system to make sure they never miss an important call, which is easier with synchronous ring capabilities across all of your internet-connected devices.
-Small business owners who wear multiple hats can easily set up an auto attendant to give customers the perception of working with a much bigger, more established company when they call.
+Small-business owners who wear multiple hats can easily set up an auto attendant to give customers the perception of working with a much bigger, more established company when they call.

 Medical offices can free front-desk staff by providing many answers to commonly asked questions through calling menus, as well as send appointment reminders via text message.
-Sales agents can utilize CRM integrations to automatically pull up information about each caller’s past purchases, company interactions and survey responses to provide personalized service.
+Sales agents can utilize CRM integrations to automatically pull up information about each caller's past purchases, company interactions, and survey responses to provide personalized service.

 How much does a business phone system cost?

 Most business phone service providers charge based on the number of user accounts.
 For an entry-level service plan with a few dozen calling features, you can expect to pay around $20 per user per month.
 For an upper-tier plan with a wide range of advanced features, the cost increases to about $45 per user per month.
-In most cases, you can secure a discount of up to 30 percent from a monthly term by committing to an annual or multiyear service contract.
+In most cases, you can secure a discount of up to 30% from a monthly term by committing to an annual or multiyear service contract.
 Discounts are also available for companies that purchase upward of 20 user accounts.

 If you're looking for a basic phone system, note that Zoom is one of the few business phone service providers with a metered, pay-as-you-go option, which starts at $10 per user per month.
 Dialpad is also priced below average, with an entry-level plan that costs $15 per user per month.